hahaha98757/ZombiesAddon/README.md

 Use /ZSVLines <number> command to set lines of view.

 ### Spawn Limit Action
-Display number of windows where zombies can spawn.
+Display number and name of windows where zombies can spawn.
 Use /SLA <de|bb|aa|off> to sets the map or off SLA.
-Use /SLA old to set SLA to the system prior to release Prison.
-It is changed new SLA when join other world.
-You can change to SLAv2 in config.
-SLAv2 is displayed in more detail.
 Used the config.

 ### Auto Rejoin